Why lease a luxury car?

 These special lease incentives are only available if you lease through the dealer’s captive finance company (the finance company owned by the car manufacturer).
 However, there are also independent finance companies that dealer’s sometimes work with who might be able to offer better deals when special incentives are not available from the manufacturer.

 Finance companies who lease luxury cars typically require their clients to have “prime” credit ratings.
 This means a high credit score of 700 or greater.
 Lower credit scores can mean higher lease rates, large down payments, and security deposits — and possibly higher insurance rates.
 If you don’t know your credit score, you should.
-What’s your FICO score?
-Find out now when you check your credit report for $1 at Experian.com!
+Get your Experian Credit Report FREE at freecreditreport.com

 Benefits of leasing luxury cars